Skip to main content

 It Can't Be!

-Who is this piteous creature with its sunken eyes, its long coat spattered with mud from clambering over ditches and fording streams— searching, ever searching?
+Who is this piteous creature with its sunken eyes, its long coat spattered with mud, clambering over ditches and fording streams— searching, ever searching?

 Why, it’s the MORDITE PRESS BLOG!